 SSA Section 504 Overview

-SSA is committed to ensuring that its programs, activities, and facilities are accessible to everyone in accordance with Section 504 of the Rehabilitation Act of 1973 and Section 504's relevant implementing regulations, 45 C.F.R.
+SSA is committed to ensuring that everyone has the opportunity to access our programs, activities, and facilities, regardless of disability, in accordance with Section 504 of the Rehabilitation Act of 1973 and Section 504's relevant implementing regulations, 45 C.F.R.
 Part 85 (Part 85).
-Section 504 prohibits Federal agencies and programs that receive Federal funding from discriminating against individuals with disabilities.
-Part 85 specifies the actions SSA must take to ensure it does not discriminate against individuals with disabilities.
+Section 504 prohibits Federal agencies and programs that receive Federal funding from discriminating against qualified individuals with disabilities.
+Part 85 specifies the actions we must take to ensure we do not discriminate against individuals with disabilities.

 Laws and Regulations